 3D model of a section of 183rd street in Queens, New York

-Inspired by the NY Times work using 3D models, I proposed Documented the use of a 3D model in their climate change reporting, especifically on a story about a street in New York City that consistently experiences flooding.
-Unfortunatelly, due to web developping issues, the 3D model couldn’t be published when the story ran in April 2023.
-However, the process of creating and optimizing a 3D model taught me many technical lessons that I plan to use in future projects.
+Inspired by the NY Times work using 3D models, I proposed to Documented NYC creating a 3D model for their climate change reporting, specifically for a story about a street in New York City that experiences frequent flooding.
+Unfortunately, due to web developing issues, the 3D model couldn’t be published when the story ran in April 2023.
+However, the process taught me valuable lessons about optimization and workflow that I've used in later projects.

-I used photogrammetry, a technique that uses still images to create a 3D model.
-I scanned 183rd street, between 90th and 91st avenues, in Jamaica, Queens, New York.
-This section of 183rd street is about 270ft long with two story homes on both sides.
+I used photogrammetry, a technique that creates 3D models from still images.
+I scanned 183rd street, between 90th and 91st avenues, in Jamaica, Queens, a 270-foot long section lined with two-story homes.

-I used three DSLR cameras on a rig similar to this one (NY Times R&D).
-I used a similar rig on previous (though smaller) photogrammetry projects and I found it to be very helpful.
+For the capture, I used three DSLR cameras on a rig similar to this one from NY Times R&D. I'd used a similar rig on previous photogrammetry projects and found it extremely helpful.

-I captured a total of 5272 images in raw format, which were then processed in Photoshop before sending them to Reality Capture for reconstruction.
+I captured 5,272 images in raw format, which I processed in Photoshop before sending them to Reality Capture for reconstruction.

 I shot more than 5000 images using three canon DSLRs each with a 16-35mm lens